BEHAVIOR Robot Suite: Streamlining Real-World Whole-Body Manipulation for Everyday Household Activities

 In a bedroom, the robot moves to a wardrobe, opens it (ST-1), picks up a jacket on a hanger (ST-2), lays the jacket on a sofa bed (ST-3), and then returns to close the wardrobe (ST-4).
 Bimanual coordination is the most critical capability for this task.

-Autonomous policy rollouts for the task “lay clothes out” (4×).
+Autonomous policy rollouts for the task “lay clothes out.”

 Starting in the living room, the robot navigates to a dishwasher in the kitchen (ST-1) and opens it (ST-2).
 It then moves to a gaming table (ST-3) to collect bowls (ST-4).
 Finally, the robot returns to the dishwasher (ST-5), places the bowls inside, and closes it (ST-6).
 Stable and accurate navigation is the most critical capability for this task.

-Autonomous policy rollouts for the task “clean house after a wild party” (4×).
+Autonomous policy rollouts for the task “clean house after a wild party.”

-We conducted an extensive user study with 10 participants to evaluate JoyLo’s effectiveness and the suitability of its collected data for policy learning.
-We compare JoyLo against two popular inverse kinematics (IK)-based interfaces: VR controllers and Apple Vision Pro.
-The study was conducted in the OmniGibson simulator using the “clean house after a wild party” task to prevent potential damage to the robot or environment.
+We conducted a user study with 10 participants to evaluate JoyLo against two IK-based interfaces: VR controllers and Apple Vision Pro.
+The study was performed in the OmniGibson simulator on the “clean house after a wild party” task.

 User study.
 From left to right: JoyLo, VR controllers, and Apple Vision Pro.